Cecilia’s complaint: “There is no reference medical figure.”

 How it started

 “It all started two and a half years ago when I started feeling burning during sex.
 Within two months, this burning intensified.
 It became so strong that I was no longer able to have a sexual life.
 As it increased, it became omnipresent, even throughout the day.
 I went to the gynaecologist, who had me do several swabs and prescribed me some ovules, but it didn’t didn’t improve.
 In short, we accomplished nothing.
 The doctor, therefore, subjected me ‘to the ‘swab test’, which Cecilia explains.
-The MGen Home test used to diagnose vulvodynia is called IT.
+The MGen Home kit used to diagnose vulvodynia is called IT.

-I tested positive, but the doctor specified that to have diagnostic confirmation, I would have to experience these pains for 6 consecutive months.
+I was positive, but the doctor specified that to have diagnostic confirmation, I would have to experience these pains for 6 consecutive months.
 Furthermore, she explained that she was not very knowledgeable about the possible treatments for this pathology.
 As the months went by, my situation became more and more difficult to bear, so I changed my gynaecologist, who, yes, spoke to me about vulvodynia but decided it to be a completely psychological problem and as therapy; he offered me cream didn’t help at all.

 Doing research